Home

 allowed to remain connected (park) for extended periods of time.

-4) Nodes not operating on the intended bands are welcome to connect as
+4) Nodes not operating on the intended band are welcome to connect as

 guests, but must not leave their node connected for extended periods.